 You’ll love staying here because of the spectacular 360˚ views on a private 13-acre property.
 Conveniently and easily accessible directly off Hwy 89 (the bad, some traffic noise).
 My TIPI camping site is good for couples and solo adventurers.
 Enjoy spectacular views of Red Rock Cliffs and the Sevier River from your hilltop private TIPI.
 Fifteen minutes to Red Canyon and Scenic Byway 12, 30 min to Bryce Canyon, 45 min to Kodachrome Basin, 1 hour to Zion. * If you don’t see the date you want, check out my RUNNING DEER TIPI.

 # # #

 Staying in a TIPI is sort of like camping (but more comfortable), below you can read about what I provide and the basic items I recommend you have with you during your stay (not all are required, I leave that up to you to determine).

-1. I provide 4 deluxe sleeping cots, two backrest chairs, colorful Southwestern style wool pillows, colorful wool floor rugs, and a propane gas lava rock open flame burner for heat (bring a long stem lighter).
+1. I provide 4 deluxe sleeping cots, two backrest chairs, colorful Southwestern style wool pillows, and colorful wool floor rugs.
 You need to bring a SLEEPING BAG or a good blanket (and a pillow if you need).
 However if you do not have a sleeping bag there are 4 communal sleeping bags you may use.
 NOTE: the propane fire pit shown in some photos has been removed by the local County Building Inspector, they think it's unsafe.

 2. There's no water on site so you’ll need to bring your own drinking water.
 I suggest buying a gallon or 2 at a grocery store, you can use it to drink and wash your hands.

 3. There's no shower, bring a wash cloth and use your water to wipe down if you feel dusty and dirty after hiking all day.